draftverify/draftverify.com/index.md

         <h3>The Venue Check — With a Record</h3>
         <p>
           A quick venue-led check confirms the tagged keg connects to the tagged line and marked faucet.
-          Those checks can be logged digitally, creating a lightweight record of when lines were last confirmed.
+          When paired with the digital layer, those checks can be logged, creating a lightweight record of when lines were last confirmed.
         </p>
         <div style="margin-top:8px">
           <a class="btn ghost" href="{{ '/standards/' | relative_url }}">See the Simple Checklist</a>